Single photon state generation from a continuous-wave non-degenerate optical parametric oscillator: Analysis of the state conditioned on the detection of a trigger photon

 The production rate $r$ (i.e. the trigger detector click rate) is $r=P_{click}/\Delta t_c$, where $P_{click}$ is the probability to observe a click in the trigger mode function.
 We assume that $\langle\hat{a}_1^\dag\hat{a}_1\rangle<<1$, which is valid if $\Delta t_c$ is small compared to the mean temporal distance between the photons in the trigger beam.
 The probability to observe a click in the trigger mode is then the expectation value of the number of photons in that mode, and hence

 Figure \ref{rate} shows the production rate as a function of $\epsilon/\gamma$ for $\eta_t=1$.
-The rate decreases when $\epsilon/\gamma$ decreases and is zero when $\epsilon/\gamma=0$, and hence, to achieve an acceptable production rate, $\epsilon/\gamma$ needs to be sufficiently large.
-However, according to figure \ref{entwinepsfid}, this limits the fidelity.
-In Sec.
-V we analyze the possibility to reduce this problem by conditioning on clicks surrounded by intervals with no click detection events, but first we consider the mode function optimization in greater detail.
+The rate decreases when $\epsilon/\gamma$ decreases and is zero when $\epsilon/\gamma=0$.
+However, to achieve a high fidelity, $\epsilon/\gamma$ needs to be small according to figure \ref{entwinepsfid}.
+Assuming perfect signal transmission, one-photon states with a fidelity of $F_1(f_{op}(t))=0.95$ can be produced at rates of tens of kHz, if we assume $\epsilon/\gamma=0.05$ and $\gamma$ of order $5\cdot10^7\textrm{ s}^{-1}$.
+These numbers are in quantitative accord with the experimental parameters and count rates for degenerate OPO's \cite{jonas,wakui}.
+In Sec.\ V we analyze the possibility to obtain better production rates and fidelities by conditioning on clicks surrounded by intervals with no click detection events, but first we consider the mode function optimization in greater detail.